The Complete Guide: Celebrity Edge 11-Night Cruise, Amalfi Coast and Greek Isles

 After the cable car, we immediately rented a car for the day (€45 at Tony’s, which I recommend) and headed in the opposite direction Oia, to Pyrgos Kallistis, a medieval settlement famous for its historic beauty and for having the highest point on the entire island.
 This was a GREAT move.
 Not only was it one of the most gorgeous places I’ve ever been, it was also almost completely empty (unheard of for an island with a couple of docked cruise ships!).
 It truly was like walking through a postcard.
 We got our first Greek salad (and arguably the best of the ENTIRE TRIP) at Botargo, while enjoying their unbeatable view.
 We then hopped back in the car, heading for stunning Emporio Village, the island’s largest settlement.
 We strolled around, grabbed an epic Greek yogurt at To Kafenedaki tou Emboriou, and hopped back in the car.

 We knew due to time constraints that it was going to be EITHER the Red Beach or the Perissa Black Beach.
 After asking around, we got the gist that the red beach was truly unique to Santorini.
 Plus, we really wanted to see the prehistoric town of Akrotiri (also known as “Greek Pompeii”), which was super close to the Red Beach, so we chose that direction.
 We visited the Akrotiri Archeological Site (€12—recommended, but a tour guide would be handy for this), then hit the beach.
 The Red Beach was a bit uncomfortably crowded but very pretty.
 At this point, we were at the polar opposite end of the island from Oia and knew we wouldn’t have time to see it, which was a bit of a bummer.
+(And for what it’s worth, we found out later from friends we made on the ship that they’d gone to Oia and it was dreadfully congested.)
 We got a late lunch at Avocado, and made our way back to the ship.

 I’m torn on our Santorini schedule because there was still more we wanted to see, but we also feel we did a TON with the day and really made the most of what we had to work with.
 This is just a function of cruise travel; sometimes a day simply isn’t enough.
 Needless to say, Santorini is at the top of our “To Return” list, and we wouldn’t know that if it weren’t for this cruise.